-Relational & Experiential Therapy · San Francisco, CA
+Relational, Somatic & Gestalt Therapy · San Francisco, CA

 You may have spent years navigating different worlds: different cultures, different families, different versions of yourself, fluent in all of them, but fully at home in none.